 My life has always been somehow related to dance.To begin with there were those marvelous Fred Astaire & Ginger Rogers RKO films on Brazil’s afternoon TV when I was a child, then one day Nureyev came to Rio.
 There was (of all things) Finnish folk dancing every Saturday in the countryside and my fertile imagination...
-One day The Royal Ballet was on tour in Brazil and I had the chance of meeting Sir Anthony Dowell.
-I must have been 13 or 14 at that time but on that very day I decided what I wanted to become.
+One day The Royal Ballet was on tour in Brazil and I had the chance of meeting Sir Anthony Dowell and I decided what I wanted to become.
 And then I had the privilege of watching Béjart, Baryshnikov, Fonteyn, Makarova, Stuttgarter Ballet, Nederlands Dans Theater, the Bolshoi, Alvin Ailey, L’Opera de Paris and so many other companies.

 As the years passed by, I became a dancer and eventually left Brazil.
 To quote “A chorus Line”: “I found the glass slipper once and then it fit and then it broke…” That is a fact of life.
 A dancer’s life is not very long.But not one day passed by without being connected in some way to dance – even while working in many different areas like Tourism, PR, Marketing and Advertisement.

-One day, not long ago, while reading the papers in the morning and sipping some tea, I began to think about the way our world has so drastically changed during the last years and about how much hatred is being spread around because of religion, nationalities, politics, skin color, sexual orientation, beliefs… and about how susceptible we all became to these issues.
-All of a sudden it occurred to me that in a ballet class in an Opera House, there are around 30 nations represented, I don’t know how many shades of skin color, shapes and colors of eyes and hair, different religions, different customs, ways of thinking, languages… Of course some people may not like other ones – but never for one of those above mentioned reasons.
+Then one day, while reading the papers in the morning and sipping some tea, I began to think about the way our world has so drastically changed during the last years and about how much hatred is being spread around because of religion, nationalities, politics, skin color, sexual orientation, beliefs… and about how susceptible we all became to these issues.
+All of a sudden it occurred to me that in a ballet class in an Opera House, there are around 30 nations represented, I don’t know how many shades of skin color, shapes and colors of eyes and hair, different religions, different customs, ways of thinking, languages… Of course some people may not like others – but never for one of those above mentioned reasons.